Deveesh-Shetty/GitaVerse/README.md

 **If you faced any problem, or error while following the steps, feel free to contact me and raise an issue.
 I am more than ready to help!**

 ## Plans
-- Have a website that displays the entire Bhagwad Gita in an ancient scripture like a webpage, which should feel like reading the epic itself.
+- Have a website that displays the entire Bhagavad Gita in an ancient scripture like a webpage, which should feel like reading the epic itself.
 It would be great if someone designed it or gave some more ideas.
 - My current Idea: War theme, Golden, Blue, and Royal colors, and a script-roll opening animation when the viewer clicks the verse.
 Book opening animation when the viewer opens the chapter.
 -[x] Browser Extension will be just one part of the website (I have to figure out how to separate both the website and extension)